Arziel1992/Z-S-Overview-Pack/README.md

 - **[Sarah's Overview Pack](http://forums.ponywaffe.org/topic/1697-sarahs-overview-pack%E2%84%A2-rel-034/)**
     The Overview Pack that started it all, **Sarah Schneider** pioneered the Overview customization, giving a very important tool to PonyWaffe and many other players around the game to use while doing the combat and other tasks we all love in EVE.

+___

-## Important!
+## Important

-##### If you clone and/or fork the repository!
+### If you clone and/or fork the repository

 - Starting from Version v2.66.2012, versioning has been standardized (more information on the **[Changelog](CHANGELOG.md)** file)
   - The inclusion of version tags and consistent numbering has been implemented, will allow to keep a better track of the modifications.
 - If you plan to clone and/or fork the repository, it is recommended to do it from this version forward.
 - Commit Squashing WILL NOT be done randomly from now on, so don't worry about an inconsistent history.
   - If a Commit Squash happens, we will notify all the cloners/forkers with anticipation.
   - Please send an in-game mail to `Zirio` notifying him that you are a cloner/forker so he can notify you back in case of a Commit Squash.

+___

 ## License

 Overview Pack licensed under "GNU GENERAL PUBLIC LICENSE - Version 3, 29 June 2007"
 Further documentation in the **[LICENSE](LICENSE.md)** file.

+___

 ## Notice

 SaraShawa Overview Pack did not have a GitHub repository nor it was under any License at the moment of the manual fork and at the moment of creation of this repository.

+___

 ## Copyright Notice